 The scholarship is open to high school students in grades 9-12 whose school is located within the Region 4 Education Service Center area (see http://www.esc4.net/).
-The student selected to receive the scholarship must be available to attend the Yom HaShoah commemoration service on Sunday, May 5, 2019.
+The student selected to receive the scholarship must be available to attend the Yom HaShoah commemoration service on Sunday, April 11, 2021, which may be virtual.

 Students who apply for the scholarship must submit a 500 to 1,000-word essay answering the question, “Why is it important to remember the Holocaust today?”